pgdogdev/docs/docs/migrating-to-pgdog/from-pgbouncer.md

 # Migrating from PgBouncer

 PgBouncer is a popular PostgreSQL connection pooler.
-PgDog implements the majority of its features, which makes the migration process relatively straight forward.
+PgDog implements the majority of its features, which makes the migration process relatively straightforward.

 ## Configuration